Jaspersoft/js-mobile-locales/README.md

 {twine} generate-all-string-files {source} {destination} --format android --tags android
 #### For the new strings
-{twine} generate-all-string-files {source} {destination} --format {platform} --tags new
+{twine} generate-all-string-files {source} {destination} --format {platform} --tags new We add new strings and use tag `new` for them.
+After those strings were translated we need remove tag `new`